Cyber-Duck/Silverstripe-Google-Tag-Manager/docs/installation/README.md

 }
 ```

-Within your Page.ss template or similar add the $TagManager variable to call your controller method.
+Within your Page.ss template or similar add the $TagManager variable after your opening body tag to call your controller method.

 ```php
 <body>